la2050/challenge/_2021/connect/girl-is-not-a-4-letter-word.md

   schools that can not afford them.
 IF ALLOWED we'd also add in - Monthly meet-ups and skill-building / learn to skate groups, events and contests.
 Also identifying and donating gear to communities where female and non-binary skaters live and play.
 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   We have been the co-chair, along with our fiscal sponsor, of the Venice Ladies Skate Jam for 4 years and each year more and more girls and womxn come out, take over Venice Skatepark, make new friends, and skate - our goal continues to be to have it grow every single year.
 While we are dealing with COVID we have shifted our focus to more social media representation and website coverage.
 A hardback book we self-published continues to show these young womxn that there are many other female skaters out there - they are not alone.
   Visual representation is key.
 We'd like to continue our interviews with these skaters on our website as we know from past web traffic - those interviews are a big source of inspiration.
 We also do collaborations and create products that give back financially to womxn in skate.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '900' Describe how Los Angeles County will be different if your work is successful.: >- We will have more gender equality at community skateparks through Los Angeles County.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '900' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '5400' Describe how Los Angeles County will be different if your work is successful.: >- We will have more gender equality at community skateparks through Los Angeles County.
 Girls and womxn will feel safer and more confident going out to skate